MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 ### Employees

 Once you determine what you want to know about employees, you can select which employees you want to include in your query.
-In **Select which employees you want to include in the query**, you define the employees you want to analyze in your query through *conditions* and *condition groups*.
+In **Select which employees you want to include in the query**, you define the employees you want to analyze through *conditions* and *condition groups*.

 #### About conditions and condition groups